 Infections are another common reason for extracting teeth, especially when the damage or decay extends into the pulp of your tooth (where your blood vessels and nerves are located).
 If the pulp is infected by bacteria, a root canal may be performed to remove the infection, but if this and a course of antibiotics fail to cure it, an extraction may be required to prevent the infection from spreading further.

-Getting Tooth Extractions in Yuma, Arizona
+Tooth Extractions in Yuma, Arizona

-Even though tooth extractions aren’t a welcome thought for any of us, as we’ve demonstrated, they’re sometimes necessary for the overall health of your mouth.
+Even though tooth extractions aren’t a welcome thought for any of us, as we’ve explained, they’re sometimes necessary for the overall health of your mouth.
 If you’re experiencing any pain or discomfort, or are concerned about one of your teeth, get in touch with Picacho Family Dental at (928) 344-3177 today!